FNG(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT AND PARENT COMPLAINTS/GRIEVANCES

 - Complaints related to residential and enrollment eligibilities are excluded.

 Complaints regarding refusal of entry to or ejection from District property based on Education Code 37.105 shall be filed in accordance with this policy.
-However, the timelines shall be adjusted as necessary to permit the complainant to address the Board in person within 90 days of filing the initial complaint, unless the complaint is resolved before the Board considers it.
+However, the timelines shall be adjusted as necessary to permit the complainant to address the Board in person within 90 calendar days of filing the initial complaint, unless the complaint is resolved before the Board considers it.
 [See GKA(LEGAL)]

 Notice to Students and Parents

 The District shall inform students and parents of this policy through appropriate District publications.

 The Board encourages students and parents to discuss their concerns with the appropriate teacher, principal, or other campus administrator who has the authority to address the concerns.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

 Although encouraged, an informal conference with the principal or other appropriate administrator is not required prior to filing a complaint under this policy, and does not stop, pause, or toll the timelines set forth in this policy.
 The timeline included herein apply regardless of the conduct or results of an informal conference.